graphql/graphql-spec/spec/Section 5 -- Validation.md

 ```

 This counter-example may be surprising since Being is covariant to Earthling
-(Being contains all the members Earthling contains), however allowing this
+(Being contains all the member fields Earthling contains), however allowing
-spread to be valid would inhibit schema evolution - we'd have to ensure that
+this spread to be valid would inhibit schema evolution - we'd have to ensure
-Being always remained covariant to Earthling, preventing us from adding members
+that Being always remained covariant to Earthling, preventing us from adding
-to Earthling alone without adding them to Being.
+member fields to Earthling alone without adding them to Being.

 ##### Abstract Spreads in Object Scope